ceinfo/BigDataGroupProject/part2-code/readme.md

    **Option 1) Run as Standalone**

    When we first tried this, we created a Spark job running on an Amazon EMR cluster.
-The Spark job was successful when run on small test datasets of the crime data,  however stalled (ex: still running after 40 mins with no data produced) on larger datasets even though optimizations to the Spark job had been added.
+The Spark job was successful when run on small test datasets of the crime data,  however stalled (ex: still running after 40 mins with no data produced) on larger datasets even after optimizations to the Spark job had been added.
 Running the Standalone turned out to be the better and quicker option for us.

    Note:  A small sample of the NYPD_Complaint_Data_Historic.csv has been uploaded in create_crime_data/ny.csv.
 This can replace the NYPD_Complaint_Data_Historic.csv below in the commands if a quick test is desired.
 ```